omerbenamram/mft/README.md

-A fast and cross platform MFT Parser written in Rust that gives you the ability to query the records via JMES Query.
-Output is JSONL (http://jsonlines.org/).
+A fast and cross platform MFT Parser written in Rust that gives you the ability to query the records via [JMESPath](http://jmespath.org/) queries.
+Output is [JSONL](http://jsonlines.org/).

 ```
 RustyMft 0.1.0